-If Saint Peter had held on still in that forsaking and that perjury, still all his life, and so finally died therein, and had yet, for all that, all the while believed in his heart all the articles of the true faith, and the contrary of all that he said, and not only railed nothing, all that while, against Christ, but also loved him, too, saving not so well but that he would rather forswear that ever he saw him than to suffer pain and sorrow for him...
-I ask, I say, of Tyndale, if Saint Peter had continued his life, and died, in this state, had not then at no time in his life his faith that Tyndale calleth faith-that is to say, his belief with well-working love-failed him?
-If he say no... then will it follow, upon Tyndale's word, that there may be many faithful folk with a well-working love, eternally damned in hell... except it be false that our Savior saith: "He that denieth me before the life in this world shall lose it."
+Now thinketh me, then, that between Tyndale and me there lacketh on still in that forsaking and that perjury, lly died therein, and had yet, for all that, all eart all the articles of the true faith, and the 5 - and not only railed nothing, all that while, ed him, too, saving not so well but that hat ever he saw him than to suffer pain and sorrow for him I ask, I s ay, of Tyndale, if Saint Peter had continued his life, and died, in this sta ate, had not then at no time in his life his 10 faith that Tyndale calleth fa aith-that is to say, his belief with well-working love-failed him?
+If he say no then will it follow, upon Tyndale's word, that there may be ma any faithful folk with a well-working love, eternally damned in h nell except it be false that our Savior Lk 12:9 saith: "He that denieth me before the 15 Mk 8:35 world, I will deny him before the angels of God"; and "He that will save his life in this world shall lose it."
+The most part, I suppo se, that of the Christian people shall be damned the cause of the ir damnation shall be that whereas 20 they believe right and love God also, so far forth as he will let • • nake merry, and bind them to nothing that they have no lust to do love him not yet so sufficiently as for • , they will rather forbear the pleasures of ie, than deadly to displease him by the 25 doing of any such thing as he will rather that they shall die than do it. , Now see I, therefore, n o remedy but that Tyndale must needs agree ich state lived and died his faith well working by love had failed him.
+30 e . , in some time at the leastwise, failed - ne of that state of his from his first denying and forswearing u nto the very minute of his dying, • • and die, too, in the same state into five ; and then have we five times, all of one 35 s Tyndale, if it please him, may give names to, and call them A,